 - 2. Book Bans.
 Do school libraries have the authority to remove books from their collections that they deem unsuitable for their school-age patrons?
 Might school districts have a legitimate interest in restricting access to books depicting sexual activity or that involve pornography?
 What about books that depict LGBTQ activity?
 May school boards be involved in reviewing the collections and demanding the removal of particular books?
 Does the age of the children matter?
-For example, might the librarians and the school districts have greater authority when the children are young?
-What if they are teenagers? - 3.
+For example, might the librarians and the school districts have greater authority when the children are in elementary school?
+What if they are teenagers?
+See Crookshanks v.
+Elizabeth School District, 2025 WL 1000774 (D. Colo).
+GLBT Youth in Iowa Schools v.
+Reynolds, 700 F.Supp.3d 664 (8th Cir.
+2024); PEN American Center, Inc. v.
+Escambia County School District, 711 F.Supp.3d 1325 (N.D.
+Fla.). - 3.
 Sex Ratings for Books.
 Could a state require book sellers to assign sex-content ratings for books sold to public schools?
 Suppose that the state requires sellers to rate the books as "sexually explicit," "sexually relevant" or "no rating."
 The goal is to provide school districts with information about the books they purchase.
-Is the law permissible under the First

-Amendment?
-Does this law constitute constitutionally impermissible compelled speech?
+Is the law permissible under the First Amendment?
+Does the law constitute constitutionally impermissible compelled speech?
 See Book People Inc. v.
 Wong, 91 F.4th 318 (5th Cir.
 2024).